yeshua453/website/docs/controls/appbar.md

 ### `elevation`

 The app bar's elevation.

+Note: This effect is only visible when using the Material 2 design (`Theme.use_material3=False`).

 Defaults to `4`.

-Note: This effect is only visible when using the Material 2 design (when `Theme.use_material3=False`).

 ### `elevation_on_scroll`